 Many freelancers swear by Facebook Groups as the secret sauce to finding clients.
-And lately, Facebook’s algorithm prioritizes posts in Groups above business Pages, which means anything you share in a group will appear higher in those members’ feeds.
+Facebook’s algorithm prioritizes group posts so they appear higher in those members’ feeds.
 Pretty awesome, right?

 2. Social media

-Don’t be afraid to share about yourself and your projects online!
-Some of the best ways to attract clients are to talk about your work and show off what you can do.
+Don’t be afraid to share your work and projects online!
+One of the best ways to get clients is to show off what you can do.

 Another strategy?
-Simply ask.
-Take to your Instagram Stories, your Twitter page, or your Linkedin and post something like this:
+Ask.
+On your Instagram Stories, Twitter page, or Linkedin, post something like this:

 3. Guest blogging